 In the above-mentioned ways, the philosophy of spiritual travel unites the function of spiritual travel (direct transcendent experience) with the forms of religious tradition (scripture, ethics, religious symbolism, group ritual, and narratives) to produce a unified whole - a means of access to transcendent religious states using the mechanism of out-of-body experience.
 There is a synergy between the two where both support each other in a mutually beneficial way.

 The spiritual travel approach makes one requirement: that all religions be respected as valuable and useful pathways to the heavens.
 This is religious universalism.
 This has the effect of limiting the religiously based conflict between cultures, which leads to war and strife.
 Using this approach, cultures may be still in conflict but they cannot use religious ideals to justify and exacerbate such conflict.

 The use of spiritual travel in traditional religions will certainly be a source of change.
-This is especially true in Western religions where divine revelations have ceased, and the cannon (inspired scripture) is closed or finished.
+This is especially true in Western religions where divine revelations have ceased, and the Biblical canon (inspired scripture) is closed or finished.
 Spiritual travel will lead to visionary experience which will effectively reopen it.

 Introduction | The Geography of Spiritual Travel | The "Travel" Analogy | Leaving the Body in Spiritual Travel | Spiritual Travel Versus Dreams | Sacred Light | Sacred Sound | Psychic States | Spiritual Travel in Western Religious Scripture | The Self in Spiritual Travel | Returning to the Physical Body | Near-Death Experience | Navigation During Spiritual Travel | Spiritual Matter | Method and Techniques To Induce Spiritual Travel | Shamanism and Spiritual Travel | After-Death Experience | Spiritual Travel as a Rehearsal for Physical Death | Beyond Spiritual Travel | Conclusion